 The bathrooms are well thought out, with flush loos, bidets, unscreened showers, washbasins of beaten steel and designer toiletries.

 Near each room, accessed by a short walkway, is a small tented sala or gazebo, with chairs and table (and fully screened, so you can avoid insects if they're about), where you can sit, day or night, and contemplate the forest all around you.

 A pool is a real bonus in any safari camp, and this one is exceptionally nice, surrounded by timber decking and built right next to the Kindani stream.
-We haven’t stayed at Rhino River, and we didn’t use the pool when we visited, but we do think it’s a stand-out feature of the camp, and the perfect place to rest away the hottest hours of the day.
-It’s worth noting that there is now a simple fence along the edge of the pool closest to the river – just to ensure that you don’t take the mingling with nature too seriously and fall in.
+After heavy flooding damaged the original one in April 2013, they’ve since rebuilt it, and it's a stand-out feature of the camp - the perfect place to rest away the hottest hours of the day.

 The camp tries to be eco-friendly, sourcing most of its electricity through solar panels, collecting water from the river and sorting waste before disposal.
 All the timber used (Grevillea or silky oak, and cypress) comes from sustainable local sources.

 Early-morning and late-afternoon game drives in the camp's 4WD vehicle are the main activities at Rhino River Camp.
 Meru's wildlife-viewing is improving all the time, with sightings of all the 'Big Five', plus cheetahs and numerous savannah species, not uncommon during a stay at the camp.
 Number one on most people's lists, is a visit to the rhino sanctuary, where close-up sightings of both black and white rhinos are virtually guaranteed.

 The camp has three Land Cruisers with fold-back canvas tops.
 Game drives usually go out with a maximum of four guests in the back and one in the front, so each guest has a good view.